-The Dent de Crolles is part of an extensive massif in the Chartreuse hills of the French prealps.
-It has a summit of 2062 metres that towers over the Isère valley to the south, whilst to the north a tilted synclinal valley, protected by high cliffs on the west and east, descends from the summit for 1½ km to the edge of a cliff-encircled cirque that plunges into the Perquelin valley, some 3 km ESE of St. Pierre de Chartreuse.
+Dent de Crolles is the high point of an extensive massif in the Chartreuse hills of the French Prealps.
+It has a summit of 2,062 metres that dominates the Grésivaudan valley to the south, whilst to the north a tilted synclinal plateau, protected by high cliffs on the west and east, descends for 1½ km to the edge of a cliff-encircled cirque overlooking the Perquelin valley, some 3 km ESE of St. Pierre de Chartreuse.
 To the south-west of the summit, a road pass ascends to 1,434 m at the Col du Coq (currently closed from the west side - see here for further details) allowing easy access to the plateau along the waymarked GR9 footpath.
 The hill owes its name to its resemblance to a giant molar when seen from the village of Crolles in the valley below.

 Mesozoic in age, Dent de Crolles is capped by limestones deposited during the Aptian and Berremian stages of the Early Cretaceous between about 110 and 120 million years ago, underlain by impervious Hauterivian marls.
 The limestones are honeycombed by an extensive cave system, the Réseau de la Dent de Crolles.
-This has over 60 km of passages contained within an area of under 2 km²; and eleven entrances including the resurgence (Grotte du Guiers Mort, 1332 m), and a top entrance which is located just 175 m from the summit (Gouffre Bob Vouay, 2026 m).
-It is made up of a number of active systems that drain into a master cave, and a number of far older large fossil phreatic systems.
-The latter were probably formed during the mid-Pliocene, and drained a landscape long since disappeared.
-They were truncated during the Quaternary glaciations, and now have large entrances overlooking deep valleys on the east, west, and north sides of the massif.
+This has over 60 km of passages contained within an area of under 2 km²; and eleven entrances including the resurgence (Grotte du Guiers Mort, 1332 m), and a top entrance located just 175 m from the summit (Gouffre Bob Vouay, 2022 m).
+It contains a number of active systems that drain into a master cave, and a number of far older large fossil phreatic passages formed from the late-Miocene onwards which drained a landscape long disappeared.
+These were truncated during the Quaternary glaciations, and now have large entrances overlooking deep valleys in the east, south, and north cliffs of the massif.
 The fossil passages have been intercepted by the active systems to create a vast interconnected network the plan survey of which has been likened to a plate of spaghetti.
 Although the limestone beds are only about 450 metres thick, the local geological structures means that the system is only a little shy of 700 metres deep.